removingnest109/aes-gui/README.md

 Uses Rust for the encryption logic, and slint for ui framework

+Wasm bindings are already setup to compile for web, see "Compile for web" below for more info

 ## About

 This tool allows an input text to be encrypted or decrypted using password based encryption.
 This is done by using PBKDF2 to derive a unique AES256 key from the master password for each encrypted message.